History of the Social Democratic Party of Germany: Governing party (1966–1982)

-‘improved health and accident insurance, better unemployment compensation, rent control, payments to families with children, subsidies to encourage savings and investments, and measures to “humanize the world of work” such as better medical care for on-the-job illnesses or injuries and mandated improvements in the work environment.'
+'improved health and accident insurance, better unemployment compensation, rent control, payments to families with children, subsidies to encourage savings and investments, and measures to "humanize the world of work" such as better medical care for on-the-job illnesses or injuries and mandated improvements in the work environment.'

 Under the SDP-FDP coalition, social policies in West Germany took on a more egalitarian character and a number of important reforms were carried out to improve the prospects of previously neglected and underprivileged groups.
 Greater emphasis was placed on policies favouring single parents, larger families, and the lower paid, and further improvements were made in social benefits for pensioners and disabled persons.
 Rates of social assistance (excluding rent) as a percentage of average gross earnings of men in manufacturing industries rose during the Social-Liberal coalition's time in office, while social welfare provision was greatly extended, with pensions and health care opened up to large sections of the population.
 This in turn substantially increased the size and cost of the social budget, as social program costs grew by over 10% a year during much of the 1970s.
 Government spending as a percentage of GDP rose significantly under the SPD-FDP coalition, from 39% in 1969 to around 50% by 1982.

+From 1970 to 1975, expenditures on social welfare programs rose from DM 174.7 billion to DM 334.1 billion.
 Between 1970 and 1981, social spending as a proportion of GNP rose by 21.4%, and in terms of percentage of GNP went up from 25,7% in 1970 to 31.2% in 1981.
-Much was accomplished in the way of social reform during the SDP-FDP coalition's first five years on office, with one study noting that "“the years 1969 to 1974 represent a phase of social policy in which the state introduced new minimum benefits and extended existing ones.”
+Between 1970 and 1982, federal spending rose by 178.% However, the employment crisis in West Germany during the Seventies, together with the government's reform laws, led to a gradual increase in federal debt.
+In 1970, net federal borrowing stood at DM 1.11 billion, but reached 1.44 bn in 1971, 3.98 bn in 1972, 2.68bn in 1973, and 9.48 bn in 1974.